Jon Macken: England U20

 Macken made his debut for the England U20 national team in June 1997; he replaced Danny Murphy in the 64th minute of the win against the United Arab Emirates during the 1997 FIFA World Youth Championship in Malaysia.
 He picked up a late booking in the 5−0 win at the Larkin Stadium.
 This turned out to be his only cap.

 Republic of Ireland

 Despite being born in England and representing England at youth level, Macken was cleared to play for the Republic of Ireland in 2004; he qualified through his grandparents, who were born in Cavan.
 On 18 August 2004, he made his debut when he replaced Clinton Morrison in the 63rd minute of the 1−1 draw with Bulgaria at Lansdowne Road.

 Management career

 In September 2017, Macken was appointed as manager of non-league club Radcliffe Borough.
 He left the club in January 2020 citing differences over the future direction of the club.
-He was appointed head coach at Colne in December 2021.
+He was appointed head coach at Colne in December 2021 but left after a disappointing end to the season in 2022.

+On 21 October 2024, Macken was appointed manager of Northern Premier League West Division side Stalybridge Celtic.